nais/doc/docs/auth/tokenx/reference/README.md

 | `idp`       | The original [`issuer`](../../explanations/README.md#issuer) of the subject token                                                                              |
 | `client_id` | The consumer's [`client_id`](../../explanations/README.md#client-id) using the naming scheme `<cluster>:<namespace>:<appname>` e.g. `prod-gcp:namespace1:app1` |

-Other claims such as `pid` and `acr` are copied verbatim from the [original token issued by ID-porten](../../../security/auth/idporten.md#other-token-claims).
+Other claims such as `pid` are copied verbatim from the [original token issued by ID-porten](../../../security/auth/idporten.md#other-token-claims).

 ### Claim Mappings